WasmEdge/WasmEdge/docs/book/en/src/embed/c.md

-# WamEdge C SDK
+# WasmEdge C SDK

 The WasmEdge C API denotes an interface to embed the WasmEdge runtime into a C program.
 The followings are the quick start guides to working with the C APIs of WasmEdge.
 For the details of the WasmEdge C API, please refer to the [full documentation](c/ref.md).

-The WasmEdge C API also the foundmental API for other languages' SDK.
+The WasmEdge C API also the fundamental API for other languages' SDK.

 ## Quick Start Guide for the WasmEdge runner